RoryHiggins/JE/games/game/README.md

 # J25
-Game being developed in parallel with the engine, to test its features.
+Platformer game being developed in parallel with the engine, in order to test its features.

-The game in *J25/games/game* is the default game run by the engine.

 ## Output
 Example of what the game looks like (very early stages, may be out of date):